schneider128k/machine_learning_course/homework/hw1.md

 **Problem 1**

-Find simple three functions from R^2 to R and suitable points that are:
+Find three simple functions from $R^2$ to R and suitable points that are:

 (i) a local minimum
 (ii) a local maximum